-Stationary equipment-Radiation-producing device equipment that is installed in a vehicle or that may be readily disassembled for transport or use in a vehicle.
+Stationary equipment-Radiation-producing device equipment that is installed or placed in a permanent or fixed location.

 Transportable equipment-Radiation-producing device equipment to be installed in a vehicle or that may be readily disassembled for transport or use in a vehicle.